The International Trade Blog Import Procedures

 If your product is subject to any of the myriad of free trade agreements or duty preference programs, the definition of country of origin is spelled out for you in excruciating detail.

-Country of origin of products subject to modern free trade agreements, that is to say NAFTA or any of the agreements that have been implemented since then, are subject to detailed rules based upon the HTS classification of the good.
-These rules are listed within the general notes of the Harmonized Tariff Schedule.
+Country of origin of products subject to modern free trade agreements are subject to detailed rules based upon the Harmonized Tariff Schedule (HTS) classification of the good.
+These rules are listed within the general notes of the HTS.

 Other trade agreements and duty preference programs have less detailed rules, also found within the general notes of the HTS.
 These generally include two requirements:

-- The product must ship directly from the beneficiary country to the United States, and
+- The product must ship directly from the beneficiary country to the United States.

 What if my product is not eligible for duty preference or free trade?